Prayer Book Rebellion: Siege of Exeter

 Painting by George Townsend depicting the Siege of Exeter and the West Gate, created in 1885.

 The rebel commanders unsuccessfully tried to persuade John Blackaller, Exeter's pro-Catholic mayor, to surrender the town.
 The city gates were closed as the initial force of some 2,000 men gathered outside.

 Battle of Fenny Bridges

 Bilingual memorial in East Devon commemorating those who died in the Battle of Fenny Bridges.

 On 2 July, Lord John Russell, 1st Earl of Bedford's initial force had reached Honiton.
 It included 160 Italian arquebusiers, under the command of Lord William Grey.
 With promised reinforcements from Wiltshire and Gloucestershire, Russell would have had more than 8,600 men, including a cavalry force of 850 men, all of whom were well armed and well trained.
 Russell had estimated the combined rebel forces from Cornwall and Devon at only 7,000 men.
 On 28 July, Arundell decided to block their approach to Exeter at Fenny Bridges.
 The result of this conflict was inconclusive.
-Approximately 300 men on each side were reported to have died with Lord Russell and his army returned to Honiton.
+Approximately 300 men on each side were reported to have died, and Lord Russell and his army returned to Honiton.